Mentoring is defined as the concept of an individual sharing their knowledge, skills, and experience to help another to develop and grow.

 - The fact of being willing to give your time and energy to something

-Please write down the following scriptures to learn how Jesus expect us to show commitment
+Please write down the following scriptures to learn how Jesus expects us to show commitment

 - Matthew 22:37 – Love God with all your heart, all your soul, and all your mind.